cul/cul_omniauth/README.md

 # Cul::Omniauth

-**NOTE: This gem is deprecated and has been replaced by: https://github.com/cul/omniauth-cul**
+**NOTE: The cul_omniauth gem is deprecated.
+You should use the omniauth-cul gem instead.
+See: https://github.com/cul/omniauth-cul**

 -----